kopul/Meta/README.md

 4. Find the build in builds/libs in the directory you cloned this to.

 ## Known bugs
- - Discord RPC don't work on macOS
+ - Discord RPC doesn't work on macOS
  - Basically 100 other bugs which are minor but are also getting fixed.

 ## Improved Modules